Acute otitis media (AOM) refers to inflammation of the middle ear with effusion and clinical features of a middle ear infection.

-It is thought that in young children the less acute angle of the eustachian tube with the wall of the pharynx results in increased transmission of pathogens, particularly when coughing or sneezing.
+It is thought that in young children the less acute angle of the eustachian tube within the wall of the pharynx results in increased transmission of pathogens, particularly when coughing or sneezing.

 AOM has a spectrum of severity from a self-limiting illness to severe systemic upset requiring hospital admission.

-Explain the condition to patients, as well as the fact that it is generally self limiting.
+Explain the condition to the patient and their family, as well as the fact that it is generally self-limiting.
 Normally the illness lasts 3 days but it may last up to a week.

 Analgesia and antipyretics are advised.
 Paracetamol and ibuprofen (in absence of contra-indications) at appropriate doses can be used.

-When used amoxicillin tends to be preferred first-line (in absence of penicillin allergies) with alternatives including clarithromycin, erythromycin.
-Co-amoxiclav is used second line (again in the absence of penicillin allergies) in treatment resistant cases.
+Where antibiotics are indicated, amoxicillin tends to be preferred first-line (in absence of penicillin allergies) as a 5-7 day course, with alternatives including clarithromycin and erythromycin.
+Co-amoxiclav (combination of amoxicillin and clavulanic acid) is used second line (again in the absence of penicillin allergies) in treatment-resistant cases.

-NICE advise the following patients should be admitted for treatment:
+NICE CKS advise the following patients should be admitted for treatment:

 Some patients may develop chronic suppurative otitis media (CSOM) as a complication of their AOM.
 Those with persistent symptoms of AOM should be referred to ENT, particularly if lasting longer than 6 weeks or there is persistent hearing loss.

 If nasopharyngeal cancer is suspected an urgent referral to ENT is required.
-In particular NICE advise high suspicion if:
+In particular, NICE CKS advises high suspicion if:

-Though most AOM resolves without sequelae, some may develop complications.
+Though most cases of AOM resolve without sequelae, some may develop complications.

 Frequent complications include: